wandersonwhcr/k8s-examples/prometheus/README.md

 # prometheus

-This example creates a cluster with 1 server and 3 agents (4 nodes) and installs Prometheus to scrap metrics from nodes, services and pods.
+This example creates a cluster with 1 server and 3 agents (4 nodes) and installs Prometheus to scrap metrics from nodes, services and pods with label `prometheus.io/scrap` equals to `true`.

 ```
 k3d cluster create example \